#include <wchar.h> size_t wcsxfrm(wchar_t *ws1, const wchar_t *ws2, size_t n);

 The wcsxfrm() and wsxfrm() functions return the length of the transformed wide character string (not including the terminating null wide-character code).
 If the value returned is n or more, the contents of the array pointed to by ws1 are indeterminate.

-On error, wcsxfrm() and wsxfrm() return (size_t)-1 and set errno to indicate the error.
+On error, wcsxfrm() and wsxfrm() may set errno but no return value is reserved to indicate an error.

 The wcsxfrm() and wsxfrm() functions may fail if: